Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

 In the first part of the paper, our target parameter is a weighted average of slopes (WAS) of units' potential outcomes, between a treatment of zero and their actual treatment.
 That parameter can, for instance, be useful to do a cost-benefit analysis comparing units' actual treatments in period two to the counterfactual where they would have remained untreated.

 First, we consider designs where $0$ belongs to the support of the period-two treatment, meaning that there is a quasi-untreated group (QUG), that has a period-two treatment local to zero.
 Then, under a parallel-trends assumption, WAS is identified by an estimand comparing the outcome evolutions of the whole population and of the QUG.
 We leverage results from the regression discontinuity designs (RDDs) and nonparametric estimation literature \citep[see][]{Imbens2012,calonico2014,calonico2018effect}, to propose: (i) an optimal bandwidth defining the QUG in a data-driven way, (ii) an estimator relying on a local-linear regression, and (iii) a robust confidence interval accounting for the estimator's first-order bias.
 Our estimator converges at the standard univariate nonparametric rate.
-It is computed by the \st{did\_had} Stata and R packages.
+This estimator and the confidence interval are computed by the \st{did\_had} Stata, R, and Python packages.

 Second, we consider designs without a QUG.
-Then, we start by showing that under our parallel-trends assumption, the identification region for WAS is the entire real line.
-In view of this impossibility result, we consider two routes.
-First, we consider an additional assumption, which restricts the difference between the treatment effects of the full population and of the QUG, under which the sign of WAS is identified by an estimand using the least-treated units as the control group.
-Second, we consider another additional assumption, which requires that the treatment effect is the same in the full population and in the QUG, under which a parameter related to, but different from, WAS is identified.
+We start by showing that under our parallel-trends assumption, the identification region for WAS is the entire real line.
+In view of this impossibility result, we consider an additional assumption, which restricts the difference between the treatment effects of the full population and of the QUG, under which the sign of WAS is identified by an estimand using the least-treated units as the control group.

 Third, as our identifying assumptions and estimators depend on whether there is a QUG, we propose a nonparametric and tuning-parameter-free test of that null hypothesis.